Lea3D/File-O-Magic/README.md

-# File Transfer Tool
+# File-O-Magic

 ## Overview
-This tool allows you to transfer files from one directory to another based on search criteria, with customizable themes.
+File-O-Magic is a tool that allows you to transfer files from one directory to another based on search criteria, with customizable themes.

 ## Structure
 - **/scripts/**: Contains the main scripts (frontend, backend, and batch starter).